xtclang/xtc-app-template/README.md

 ## TL;DR - I just want to build this

 1) git clone git@github.com:xtclang/xvm.git (close the XVM repo to another place on your dev machine)
+2) git checkout xtc-plugin (This will be merged to master soon and you can skip this step)
-2) In the xvm repo root, execute ./gradlew installInitScripts (this will set up a config under $GRADLE_USER_HOME that provides read-only, package-only credentials, and lets the project resolve our GitHub Maven Artifact Repo.
+3) In the xvm repo root, execute ./gradlew installInitScripts (this will set up a config under $GRADLE_USER_HOME that provides read-only, package-only credentials, and lets the project resolve our GitHub Maven Artifact Repo.
 3) In THIS repo, in the root, do ./gradlew greet